-- Cross-sectoral governance framework for data and access use Key actions include proposing a legislative framework for the governance of common European data spaces; Enacting legislation on high-value data sets; Proposing a Data Act, where possible; and analysing the importance of data in the digital economy and reviewing the existing policy framework in this area. - Investments in data and strengthening Europe's capabilities and infrastructures for hosting, processing and using data, interoperability Key actions include investing in a high-impact project on European data spaces; Signing a Memorandum of Understanding with Member States on cloud federation; Launching a European cloud services marketplace; and establishing an EU (self-)regulatory cloud rulebook. - Empowering individuals, investing in skills and in SMEs The key action of this pillar involves exploring the ways in which the portability right for individuals under Article 20 of the GDPR can be enhanced in order to give them more control over who can access and use machine-generated data. - Common European data spaces in strategic sectors and domains of public interest - The key action of this pillar involves creating a framework designed to measure data flows and estimate their economic value within Europe, and between Europe and other global actors.
+Cross-sectoral governance framework for data and access use - Key actions include proposing a legislative framework for the governance of common European data spaces; Enacting legislation on high-value data sets; Proposing a

+- Data Act, where possible; and analysing the importance of data in the digital economy and reviewing the existing policy framework in this area. - Investments in data and strengthening Europe's capabilities and infrastructures for hosting, processing and using data, interoperability - Key actions include investing in a high-impact project on European data spaces; Signing a Memorandum of Understanding with Member States on cloud federation; Launching a European cloud services marketplace; and establishing an EU (self) regulatory cloud rulebook. - Empowering individuals, investing in skills and in SMEs The key action of this pillar involves exploring the ways in which the portability right for individuals under Article 20 of the GDPR can be enhanced in order to give them more control over who can access and use machine-generated data. - Common European data spaces in strategic sectors and domains of public interest - The key action of this pillar involves creating a framework designed to measure data flows and estimate their economic value within Europe, and between Europe and other global actors.

 On 25 November 2020, the Commission proposed a regulation on European data governance that will accompany the Data Strategy, to facilitate data sharing across common European data spaces in crucial sectors and help users maintain control of their data.
-More information on the regulation on European data governance is available under Chapter 4.